OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-04-28-better-addresses-3.md

 *Image from Ordnance Survey OS Open Names*

-Sometimes the legal address is the English version, sometimes it is the Welsh.
-It depends on how the street was named by the local authority officer.
+Sometimes the Welsh address is first, sometimes it is the English.
+It depends on how the street was added to the list by the local authority.

 In some cases people need to use the Welsh version of the address, in others they will need to use the English version.
-For example, there are many people in Wales for whom [Welsh is their primary language](http://en.wikipedia.org/wiki/Languages_of_Wales), they will find it easier to remember or locate the Welsh version of the address.
+There are many people in Wales for whom [Welsh is their primary language](http://en.wikipedia.org/wiki/Languages_of_Wales) and who will communicate the Welsh form of the address.

 For a retail shop in Wales there may even be four versions of the address (Unit 8, Welsh; Unit 8 English; Woolworths, Welsh; Woolworths, English).

-We have even heard of similar cases outside of Wales: roads that are known by multiple names.
+We have also heard of cases outside of Wales where roads are known by multiple names.
 Maybe because the name of a road changes along its length.
 Maybe because the physical street sign does not match the entry in the computerised address list.
 Maybe because people simply know it by another name.

 There is a complex set of user needs being met by alternative addresses.